olayinkaokewale/FileHandler/README.md

 ```

 ## Contributing
 If you're interested in contributing to this project, you can check out the issues to check what is been requested by the users of this project.

-If you're bringing on a new idea, you can mail me at okjool2012@gmail.com to discuss this with me.
+However, if you're bringing on a new idea, you can mail me at okjool2012@gmail.com to discuss this with me.
 Thanks